Industrial Refrigerated Dehumidifiers

 Generally, industrial refrigerated dehumidifiers are most effective in achieving desired dew point temperatures—i.e., the point at which moisture in the air starts to condense, with entering air temperatures at 50 degrees Fahrenheit and above.
 Surfaces within the treated air zone can then operate at temperatures above this point helping to minimize collecting moisture or sweating.
 However, some applications require lower dew point temperatures and are best served with desiccant dehumidifiers not provided by DCA.

 Differences between Industrial, Commercial, and Residential Dehumidifiers

-Normally residential dehumidifiers, other than ones used in indoor swimming pool & hot tub applications, are standalone portable units operating on 115 volts normally found in residential basements and sold in big box stores.
-Commercial and industrial refrigerated dehumidifiers are normally permanently installed with ductwork and can operate on any voltage & phase power needed other than single phase.
+Normally residential dehumidifiers, other than ones used in indoor swimming pool & hot tub applications, are standalone portable units operating on 115 volts normally found in residential basements with options such as a remote control and sold in big box stores.
+Commercial and industrial refrigerated dehumidifiers are usually permanently installed with ductwork and can operate on any voltage & phase power needed other than single phase.
 They are constructed in heavy gauge, powdered coated, galvannealed steel cabinets designed to operate continually if needed.
 They can come with a plethora of options to suit specific demands.

 Industries Using Industrial Refrigerated Dehumidifiers